 Helpful Information from Mariposa County Fire Department

 Kids and Adults are at great risk for heat stroke, which can lead to a high fever, dehydration, seizures, stroke and death.
 Animals do not sweat so their body temperature heats up quickly making them at risk of overheating (hyperthermia), heatstroke and death.
 Think that quick trip back into the house to get that forgotten item will be ok?...
 Think again...
-Even five minutes locked in a car when it's hot outside endangers children, adults and pets.
+Even five minutes locked in a car when it is hot outside endangers children, adults, and pets.

 PLEASE USE CAUTION!!!

 Vegetation fires are preventable if you follow some basic safety rules:

 - Do your property clearing before 10:00 A.M.